mesosphere/dcos-docs-site/pages/1.13/installing/production/patching/index.md

 ## Notes

-Packages available in the DC/OS 1.12 {{ model.packageRepo }} are newer than those in the older versions of {{ model.packageRepo }}.
+Packages available in the DC/OS 1.12 Universe are newer than those in the older versions of Universe.
 Services are not automatically patched when DC/OS is installed because not all DC/OS services have patch paths that will preserve an existing state.